 “I don’t think I said that exactly—”

 “For two reasons.
 I’m pretty sure I heard him crying after I put him to bed that evening, just a little bit, and I didn’t go to him.
 I might have saved him if I’d gone into his room.
-When I thought about his cry later, I realized it wasn’t just a tired cry but a cry of distress.
-This is how I remember it now.”
+I think it was really a cry of distress, which I missed.”

 “Mom, listen to me.
-They have isolated viruses and, I think, bacteria in the respiratory tracts of babies who’ve died of SIDS.
-Real and deadly viruses.”
+They’ve isolated viruses... and, I think, blood abnormalities in babies who’ve died of SIDS.”
 She pauses, pats her mother’s hand, glances at her watch, and stands.
 “But, really, you know that already, don’t you?”

 Miriam says nothing.

 Miriam nods.
-She wants to reply that the viruses and bacteria they found just might be there all the time, in lots of babies, not making trouble or causing death.
-Instead, she sits on the sofa, staring out the front window as her daughter drives off in the aged, gray Volvo sedan she’d bought when she returned to New Haven.
+She’s feeling relief that her daughter has heard her story and didn’t for a moment doubt her innocence.
+But she wants to reply that the viruses just might be there all the time, in lots of babies, not making trouble or causing death.
+Instead, she sits on the sofa, staring out the front window as Jenny drives off in the aged, gray Volvo sedan she’d bought when she returned to New Haven.

 Copyright © 2020 by Silvia E. Hines